will-w-cheng/student-public/_posts/2024-4-16-Data-Structures-Blog_IPYNB_2_.md

 - ![image](https://i.ibb.co/C710qj1/image.png)
 ## Here we have the unique collection with the different columns such as:
-- the name
+- the name of the different videos
-- description
+- description of the different videos
-- views
+- views of each video
 - the video name stored locally
-- thumbnail image name stored within the instances
+- thumbnail image name of the video stored within the instances
 - _videoID to correspond to each video
 - userID to correspond who uploaded the video
 - genre of the video for sorting